 3. Don’t depend on organic reach to gain followers

 While trying to build an organic reach is a noble task, it rarely ever works out.
-If you haven’t established your brand in the marketplace, then promoting your posts (as a beginner on the platform) is an excellent way to start.
+If you haven’t established your brand in the marketplace, promoting your posts (as a beginner on the platform) is an excellent start.

 4. Be aware of new and upcoming Facebook tools for content creators